r4ndompuff/polyhedral_set/README.md

 1) If you have `ImportError: No module named polyhedron`.
 Then use `polyhedron` instead of `lin.polyhedron` in import.
-2) If you have any more problems, contact me: r4nd0m1999@gmail.com.
+2) If you have any more problems, open an Issue here.